ultra-group/isabelle-gst/README.md

 2. A clone of [ZFC_in_HOL](https://www.isa-afp.org/entries/ZFC_in_HOL.html):

-We use Paulson's ZFC_in_HOL to bootstrap our development, which is an entry in Isabelle's Archive of Formal Proofs (AFP).
+We use Paulson's ZFC_in_HOL, which is an entry in Isabelle's Archive of Formal Proofs (AFP), to bootstrap our development.
 [Download](https://www.isa-afp.org/release/afp-ZFC_in_HOL-current.tar.gz)
-  the entry and unzip the contents into an appropriate directory `DIR`.
+  the entry and unpack the contents into an appropriate directory `DIR`.
 Then make `ZFC_in_HOL` available to Isabelle:
   - For UNIX based systems:
   ```